wyattscarpenter/flown/readme.md

 In an environment with shebangs, like posix scripting, you should be able to shebang flown scripts to wherever you keep the flown executable; in my tests it does seem to work.

+I probably would have added more metaflown commands but honestly I don't want to modify the parser (which is hairy) or add another compile step.
+Even though adding multi-cell if would be useful, and implementing functions would be fun.

 Here are some example programs:

 cat.fln (just outputs its input, like piping to the unix utility cat)